pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 Slug: solarpunk-prompts-podcast
 Lang: en
 Translation: false
+Status: Draft
 opengraph_image: 47_solarpunk_prompts_podcast/cover.jpg

 ![Solarpunk Prompts logo by Natalia Vish](/images/47_solarpunk_prompts_podcast/cover.jpg)
 <figcaption>Solarpunk Prompts logo CC-BY-SA 4.0 by [Natalia Vish](https://nataliavish.com/)</figcaption>

-A well overdue introduction to one of the bigget Solarpunk writing podcasts on the English-speaking internet!
+A well overdue introduction to one of the biggest Solarpunk writing podcasts on the English-speaking internet!
 I've been postponing writing a comprehensive post about this project for well over a year - and suddenly, we are in the middle of the second season!

 You can listen to the podcast [here](https://podcast.tomasino.org/@SolarpunkPrompts) or on most platforms, like [Spotify](https://open.spotify.com/show/5igXOJCAouTWaEFUQAFRsK), [Apple](https://podcasts.apple.com/us/podcast/solarpunk-prompts/id1652252771), [Audible](https://music.amazon.com/podcasts/28f52062-5961-42bd-a44f-da870c722ae4/solarpunk-prompts), [Google](https://podcasts.google.com/feed/aHR0cHM6Ly9wb2RjYXN0LnRvbWFzaW5vLm9yZy9AU29sYXJwdW5rUHJvbXB0cy9mZWVkLnhtbA) or others!
 The writeups can be found [on Tomasino's wiki](https://wiki.tomasino.org/writing/Solarpunk-Prompts).